 Keep Engaging Youth in Science (KEYS) provides highly achieving Arizona high school students from diverse backgrounds the opportunity to participate in a greatly rewarding internship experience that shapes their lives forever.

 The program runs from early June to mid July.
-Applications open on November 15 and are due the Tuesday after the Martin Luther King holiday.
+Applications open on December 1 and are due on the first Tuesday in February.

 The program concludes with the KEYS Research Showcase, where students present their results to their families, UA scientists and program sponsors.
 Previous KEYS interns report that the program has changed their lives and taught them that they are capable of making important contributions to science.